rv-avigil/what-is-workbox/README.md

 ```

 + Data is served from the cache while a network request is used to populate the cache.
 + Network responses are not fed to the app.
-Only to the cache
+Only to the cache.
 + Common to alert the user of available updates to the page.
 + Should be used only when you can afford to render stale data to get *time to first paint* as low as possible.
 + Useful for frequently updated resources of non-essential data.